Cars Brands that start with C

 Caparo Vehicle Technologies (CVT) Logo

 In 2006, Caparo Vehicle Technologies (CVT) emerged from Freestream, an advanced automotive and aerospace technology company in Britain.
-The primary organization was founded by Graham Halstead and Ben Scott-Geddes, both McLaren F1 engineers.
-In 2006, it was bought by Caparo, which gave it its current name.
-The deal was financed by Sean Butcher.
+Graham Halstead and Ben Scott-Geddes, both McLaren F1 engineers, founded the primary organization.
+In 2006, Caparo bought it, which gave it its current name.
+Sean Butcher financed the deal.
 In the same year, the brand introduced the Caparo T1 sports car.
 In 215, it was placed into receivership and disbanded as early as 2019.

 Carbon Motors Corporation